What are student health services?

 What if I have an emergency?

 Find out the name(s) and location(s) of the closest emergency room or urgent care center and how to get there before you need it!
 If you do have a problem or injury that needs attention right away, go straight to your student health center if it’s open.
 If it’s is not open, go to the closest hospital emergency room.
 The campus police at your college should be able to take you if you have no way to get there, or you’re unable to drive.
-If the problem is very serious and you shouldn’t waste any time, call 911 for an ambulance to come and get you.
+If the problem is very serious, don’t waste time, call 911 for an ambulance to come and get you.

 Should I continue to see my primary care provider (PCP) once I start college?